Travel Happy

 • Don Muang Airport is Bangkok’s second airport.
 It primarily serves domestic and short haul international flights.
 There is currently no direct train service to Don Muang Airport, so you’ll need to catch a taxi from the airport into the city.

 • Taxis depart from the taxi stand on the ground floor of the airport terminal.
 Turn left once you exit customs and you’ll find the stand.
-Like at Suvarnabhumi Airport, a 50 baht fee is applied to all taxi fares from Don Muang Airport.
+Like at Suvarnabhumi Airport, a 50 baht fee is applied to all taxi fares from Don Muang Airport, and there is often a queue to get a taxi.

 • 1 Day In Bangkok: Must See Itinerary